jlegare/Parser-Generator-OmniMark/README.md

 ```
 Here [`letter`](http://developers.stilo.com/docs/html/keyword/193.htm), [`digit`](http://developers.stilo.com/docs/html/keyword/102.htm), and [`any-text`](http://developers.stilo.com/docs/html/keyword/46.htm) are [OmniMark](http://developers.stilo.com/docs/html/index.htm) character classes representing ASCII letters, digits, and in essence anything except a newline.

-The `MODULE NAME` directive specifies the output file name for the generated code.
+The `MODULE NAME` directive specifies the share name for the generated module (*i.e.*, a unique string that identifies the module).
 The `MODULE ID` directive groups a sequence of message specifications into a module; presumably these messages are related.
 For example, `command-line/messages.txt` contains messages related to command-line handling:
 ```
 ; ------------------------------------------------------------------------
 ; Error messages for the command-line interface.